djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 📌 **Topology does *not* care about distances, angles, or shape.**

-Geometry — *Where things are in space*
+Geometry, *Where things are in space*

 **Geometry** describes the **actual spatial position** of points: